Demolition and Clearance Program

 CDBG funds are used to to demolish and clear substandard structures to prevent or eliminate slums or blight.
 Vacant, substandard structures pose a risk to health and safety.
 There are approximately 2,000 substandard structures in the city limits that need to be demolished.
 The clearance of these lots not only addresses the problem of slums and blight, but also provides vacant lots that can be utilized for new homes and enhance the living environment.

 CDBG funds are used to improve parks and infrastructure in low income neighborhoods.
 Improvements may include, but are not limited to, streets, sidewalks, curbs, gutters, driveway approaches, alleys, pedestrian crossings, and street lights.

 CDBG funds support programs that benefit youth from low income households.

 Homeless Prevention and Intervention

 CDBG funds support programs that provide services to homeless individuals and individuals in danger of becoming homeless.
 These programs may include, but are not limited to, providing food, shelter, and emergency aid; serving victims of domestic violence and individuals struggling with addiction; and assisting individuals who were incarcerated or have aged out of foster care.

 CDBG funds are used to provide counseling services for residents experiencing family dysfunction, alcohol and substance abuse, domestic violence, sexual abuse, or other mental health issues.

 CDBG funds are used to support activities that address the problems of drug abuse and associated crime in public housing.

-The City proposed to use the Administration funds for personnel and support for all phases of the application process, environmental reviews, fair labor standard compliance, contract management, fair housing Grantee Performance Report, preparation of annual Action Plan, Performance Report associated with the City of Sherman Five-Year consolidated Plan and Strategy, and the producing of the 10-year Fair Housing Study.
+The City will use the CDBG administrative funds for personnel and support of all phases of the application process, environmental reviews, fair labor standards compliance issues, grant management and reporting, preparation and execution of the Annual Action Plan and Consolidated Plan, and compliance with requirements of the CDBG program.